Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Real Data Applications

-From Table \ref{table: relativeMSE for energy and DTI data}, it can be observed that the expected distance decreases in a similar pattern as the privacy budget increases for both datasets.
-We can see that the expected distance of the FRL soon stops changing, which shows that most of the errors of the FRL are concentrated on statistical errors.
-This shows that in order to avoid adding too much noise to the later components, the FRL has to compromise on using fewer leading components, which leads to higher statistical errors.
-This can also be seen in Figure \ref{fig: real data private mean curves}, where the FRL (green one) can only estimate an approximate shape, but fails to get a better shape estimate locally.
-ICLP-AR and the Bernstein mechanism also have similar performance patterns and have much worse results for smaller budgets.
-Finally, the ICLP-QR performs the best among all approaches as its released summaries (blue ones) can estimate the shapes precisely and also have much smaller expected distances than the non-private mean.
+From Table \ref{table: relativeMSE for energy and DTI data}, it can be observed that the expected $L^{2}$-distance decreases similarly as the privacy budget increases for both datasets.
+One can see that the expected $L^{2}$-distance of the FRL soon stops changing, indicating that most of the errors of the FRL are concentrated on estimation errors.
+This indicates that in order to avoid adding too much noise to the later components, the FRL mechanism has to compromise on using fewer leading components, leading to higher estimation errors.
+This can also be seen in Figure~\ref{fig: real data private mean curves}, where the FRL mechanism only produces a privatized mean function that estimates the overall shape but fails to capture local details.
+The ICLP-AR and the Bernstein mechanisms have similar performance patterns and much worse results with small privacy budgets.
+Finally, the ICLP-QR performs the best among all approaches as its privatized mean functions can estimate the shapes precisely and have much smaller expected $L^{2}$-distances compared to the non-private mean.